Hanwell: The parish church

-St. Mary's Church is the original ancient parish church.
-The present church structure was built in 1841.
+St Mary's Church is the original ancient parish church.
+The present church structure was built in 1841 and consecrated in 1842.
 As such, it stands as one of George Gilbert Scott's very early churches, executed in the style of Gothic Revival, and consists of masoned white limestone and gault brickwork, with flint-rubble and mortar panels.
 Scott himself later condemned his work of this period as "a mass of horrors".
 However, the famous painter William Frederick Yeames, who at one time was its churchwarden, is thought to have done the wall paintings in the chancel.

 Perhaps the most famous rector was Dr. George H. Glasse; he has a memorial place in his memory in St. Mary's Churchyard (Grade II).
 Still surviving is the home he had built for him nearby in 1809.
 It is executed in the style of cottage orné and named The Hermitage (Grade II).
 Nikolaus Pevsner described it thus: "a peach of an early c19 Gothic thatched cottage with two pointed windows, a quatrefoil, and an ogee arched door, all on a minute scale.
 Inside, an octagonal hall and reception room".

 In latter years another well-known rector was Fred Secombe (brother of Harry Secombe).
 After leaving and moving back to Wales, he became a prolific author.

 No archaeological evidence has been found so far, to show that any church existed here earlier than shown in written records.
 However, due to its commanding topographical position, which enables the distinctive broach spire to be seen from many miles away, it has been suggested that this may have been a pagan place of worship long before Christianity reached this part of the world.
 There is however, no evidence to support this theory.
 An early supporter of this hypothesis was Sir Montagu Sharpe KC DL, a local historian and a member of the Society of Antiquaries.
 (In nearby Northolt, the parish church, which is also on high ground, has had much evidence found around it of past occupation by the Beaker People.)